cdot/HSAC/README.md

 ### Nitrox
-The calculations necessary for simple nitrox fills are performed using [Van der Waal's real gas equation](https://en.wikipedia.org/wiki/Van_der_Waals_equation) to make accurate predictions.
+The calculations necessary for simple nitrox fills are performed using an ideal gas approximation (there is support for real gas approximation, but it is significantly more complex and makes little difference to the final computations for Nitrox).

 ## Cache Server
 Persistant storage is provided by using a cache server.
 Data files